YinseoCho/Bayes_UGent_2018/day1_model_comparison/day1_model_comparison.md

 incremental: true
 type: lineheight

-Two common problems in statistical learning: overfitting and underfitting... how to avoid it ?
+Two common problems in statistical modelling / learning: overfitting and underfitting... how to avoid it ?

 - Using regularisation.
 The aim is to constrain the learning, to constrain the influence of the incoming data on the inference.
 - Using cross-validation or information criteria (e.g., AIC, WAIC)